-3.9.
+3.10.
 Internships

-Graduate students register for credit-bearing, paid, or unpaid internships with a significant academic component with the approval and guidance of a faculty member.
+Graduate students may register for credit-bearing, paid, or unpaid internships with a significant academic component with the approval and guidance of a faculty member.
 The work for the internship may be no more than 15% administrative in nature, and instructors must weigh the academic component as at least half of the course grade.
 The internship must be identified as a course on the Program of Study.
 With the approval of the Graduate Program Director, students may enroll for 1 to 6 credits in a single internship.
 Individual graduate programs may set lower limits on the number of credits for which a single internship may be registered and limit the total number of internship credits in a Program of Study.
 Students may not exceed six internship study credit hours in any graduate program.
 The table below indicates the minimum number of total hours worked per credit hourallowed.

-Earned Credits/Minimum Hours Interned
+Earned Credits/Minim

-Earned credits 2 3 4 5 6
+Earned credits 1 2 3 4 5 6

 Minimum total hours interned 140 210 280 350 420

 required by end of term

-Average number of hours interned 10 15 20 25 30
+Average number of hours interned 5 10 15 20 25 30

 weekly over 14 weeks

-3.10.
+3.11.
 Repetition of Courses

-Graduate students may repeat only once a course if grades, either letter or pass/fail, were earned both times.
+Graduate students may repeat a course only once if grades, either letter or pass/fail, were

+American University Academic Rules and Regulations for Graduate Students Page 11 earned both times.
 Graduate students may repeat a course twice, with approval of the academic unit, if one of the attempts ended with a withdrawal.
 Dropping a course does not count as an attempt.
-Grades for each attempt are shown on the transcript and are used to compute the overall GPA, but credits for only one passed course are included in the credits
+Grades for each attempt are shown on the transcript and are used to compute the overall GPA, but only credits for one passed course are included in the credits required for the graduate degree.

-3.11.
+3.12.
 Good Academic Standing